nocdim/PROJECT_QUARTZ/README.md

 But it doesn't work properly.
 But It's ok, probably gonna restructurize the whole frontend anyway.
 But still today I made a huge step forward!<br><br>
 <b>18.07.2023</b> <br><br>
 Fixed a lot of bugs including the one that prevented JSX Elements from rendering.
 Fixed the webpack v4 --> v5 error.
 Started working on design of the app.
 I remember little to nothing about css, but I'm getting there!
 I have an idea of how the frontpage (or welcome page) should look like.
 Also I'm thinking about creating a separate folder with screenshots of the app, showing progress I'm making and how the app looks early in development.
 I think it's a great idea!
 I will also post some screenshots in this README file.<br><br>
+<b>19.07.2023</b> <br><br>
+Slowly designing the application, currently stuck on the welcoming page.
+I made some animations for logo, I don't think this is the final result, but I'll leave it like that for a bit.<br><br>
 <b>... ... ... ... ...</b> <br><br>